Yoctol/bottender/docs/channel-messenger-persona.md

 ### Creating Persona on the Fly

 You can create a persona on the fly.
-It is handy when you don't want to sync your entire database of agents to the Messenger Platform in advance.
+When you don't want to sync your entire database of agents to the Messenger Platform in advance, creating a persona on the fly is handy.

 ```js
 async function App(context) {